brynnaw/brynnaw.github.io/Community.md

 ## Design Considerations

-* Infill- this refers to the density of the plastic when filling out the inside of objects.
+Infill- This refers to the density of the plastic when filling out the inside of objects.
 You can change this setting to make the object more or less dense.
 This is important to consider if you are making an object that you want to float or fly for example.
-* Support material- this refers to the ability of the machine to make certain shaped objects.
+Support material- this refers to the ability of the machine to make certain shaped objects.
 For example, the printer can’t simply print something in thin air without having support from the ground.
 In this case, the printer will recognize this before the printing begins and create its own support system starting from the bottom of the object and working its way up.
 These are possible to remove either by cutting off or, if the machine is capable, it creates the support material out of a dissolvable plastic that will automatically come off when soaked in the correct fluid.
-* Depth- this refers to the ability of the machine to only make 3D objects.
+Depth- this refers to the ability of the machine to only make 3D objects.
 When designing things on a computer it can be easy to not realize when there is no type of depth in a certain part of the object you are creating.
 This means the object is only 2 dimensional at some points and the machine will not be able to print that object.

 ## Conclusion